FinnWeng/rl_playground/README.md

 By all the tips and correct implementation, I take a month to train.
 It performs not particular good.
 But it indeed learned how to catch the ball.

-For now, I try curiosity model to accelerate the training process.

 ## Experiment Result